adriens/schemacrawler-additional-command-lints-as-csv/README.md

 - add an image to the `img` directory
 - add the screenshot to the dedicated `SCREENSHOTS.md` file or a link to a video : any cool demo is welcome
+- also you can ask (fill and issue on Github for that) to contribute to the dedicated [Pinterest album](https://www.pinterest.com/rastadidi/schemacrawler-lint-dashboards/)

 # Contribute ideas

 If you have ideas for dashboard but don't know how to create them, but still are convinced that the are interesting, please fill an issue on the project, explaining what you'd like to produce.
 A hand made drawing can also be a very good beginning !

 # Details and samples